maxja/rustok/chapters/ch01-introducing-rust/README.md

 Introduce function to demonstrate wrong equal sign comparison.

-1. Compiler expects boolean return type as operation result, but got void type value.
+1. Compiler expects boolean return type as operation result, but got void type value called unit, and unit has no value.

 ## Questions